Ultimate Guide To Truckload Trailer Types

-Each Flat Bed truck is different from the other types so the information that you will be seeing here should be used and treated as your general guideline.
+Each Flat Bed truck and flat bed freight is different from the other types so the information that you will be seeing here should be used and treated as your general guideline.
 Typically, most of the platform trailers mentioned here are capable of handling freight that may even exceed the dimensions and weights for a required permit in a particular province and even premium charges that are needed to be obtained prior to your specific type of shipment.

 It is important to note that each type of trailer is not similar to the other types and that the dimension and weight capacity of each is based on the corresponding trucking specifications, or axle configuration of a particular semi-tractor and trailer used.